-Panic attacks can cause some incredibly strange symptoms.
+Panic attacks can cause a variety of symptoms.
 Some people feel like they can't swallow, or that their tongue is swollen.
 Others may feel like their legs or arms want to move without their control.
 These are not the most common symptoms, but they can still affect those with panic disorder.
-However, the most common symptoms include:
+The most common symptoms include:

 - Pounding and/or rapid heartbeat.